John Fleming (American politician): 2016

 On December 7, 2015, Fleming officially announced his candidacy for the United States Senate.
 He was a candidate to succeed fellow Republican David Vitter, who did not seek a third term in 2016.
 Vitter lost the gubernatorial runoff election on November 21, 2015, to the Democrat John Bel Edwards.
-Others who sought the Senate seat that Vitter vacated were Fleming's House colleague and fellow physician, Charles Boustany of Lafayette, former Ku Klux Klan leader David Duke, Foster Campbell of Bossier Parish, a Democratic member of the Louisiana Public Service Commission and an advisor to John Bel Edwards, Democrat Caroline Fayard, and State Treasurer John Neely Kennedy of Madisonville, the ultimate winner of the position.
+Others who sought the Senate seat that Vitter vacated were Fleming's House colleague and fellow physician, Charles Boustany of Lafayette, former Ku Klux Klan leader David Duke, Foster Campbell of Bossier Parish (a Democratic member of the Louisiana Public Service Commission and an advisor to John Bel Edwards), Democrat Caroline Fayard, and State Treasurer John Neely Kennedy of Madisonville, the ultimate winner of the position.

 "I not only fought the liberals in Washington, I also fought the leadership of my own party when they were all too willing to compromise on our conservative principles," Fleming said in his statement of candidacy.
 Fleming finished in fifth place in the primary election with 204,026 votes (11 percent), just behind the Democrat Caroline Fayard.
 He amassed pluralities in seven parishes, six of which are in his House district: Bossier, Claiborne, Grant, Lincoln (Louisiana's 5th congressional district), Sabine, Webster, and Vernon.

 Congressional tenure

 Fleming served four two-year terms in the United States House of Representatives from January 3, 2009, to January 3, 2017.
-The Congressman was on stage with many other dignitaries and congressional members at the first inauguration of Barack Obama, on January 20, 2009.
-Mamie Love Wallace, one of Fleming's constituents who was an early activist in the Civil Rights Movement, was his special guest at the event.
-Fleming's wife, Cindy, gave Mrs. Wallace her spouse's seat on the platform in her honor.

 Legislation authored

 Federal Duck Stamp

 Fleming served on the Committee on Natural Resources and chaired the Subcommittee on Fisheries, Wildlife, Oceans and Insular Affairs.
 As such he introduced legislation to raise the price of the Federal Duck Stamp by $10 to $25, bringing the stamp in line with inflation as an increase had not occurred for many years.
 The purpose of the legislation was to preserve habitat in critical migratory waterfowl flyways to allow duck populations to grow.
-The legislation was supported by hunting groups, including Ducks Unlimited, the National Rifle Association, and the Theodore Roosevelt Conservation Partnership.
+The legislation was supported by hunting groups, including Ducks Unlimited, the National Rifle Association of America, and the Theodore Roosevelt Conservation Partnership.
 For his work on the Committee on Natural Resources on behalf of migratory birds, Fleming was given an award by Ducks Unlimited and the 2014 North American Migratory Bird Joint Venture Champion award for a Legislator by the Association of Joint Venture Management Boards.
 The Fleming Duck Stamp bill passed the House and Senate by voice vote and was signed into law by President Obama on December 18, 2014, as it had broad bipartisan support.
 Hunters and conservationists liked it as it generated more revenue to preserve habitat for waterfowl.
 Conservatives supported it because all additional revenues were dedicated to land easements rather than federalizing private land.